Writing: Mesopotamia

 In the 1970s, archaeologist Denise Schmandt-Besserat presented a theory establishing a link between cuneiform and previously uncategorized clay "tokens", the oldest of which have been found in the Zagros region of Iran.
 Around 8000 BC, Mesopotamians began using clay tokens to count their agricultural and manufactured goods.
 Later they began placing these tokens inside large, hollow clay containers (bulla, or globular envelopes) which were then sealed.
 The quantity of tokens in each container came to be expressed by impressing, on the container's surface, one picture for each instance of the token inside.
 They next dispensed with the tokens, relying solely on symbols for the tokens, drawn on clay surfaces.
 To avoid making a picture for each instance of the same object (for example: 100 pictures of a hat to represent 100 hats), they counted the objects by using various small marks.

-Cuneiform (from Latin cunius, lit. 'wedge') emerged in the context of this technology for keeping accounts.
+Cuneiform (from Latin cuneus, lit. 'wedge') emerged in the context of this technology for keeping accounts.
 By the end of the 4th millennium BC, the Mesopotamians were using a triangular-shaped stylus pressed into soft clay to record numbers.
 This system was gradually augmented with using a sharp stylus to indicate what was being counted by means of pictographs.
 Round and sharp styluses were gradually replaced with wedge-shaped styluses, at first only recording logograms – with phonetic elements introduced by the 29th century BC to represent syllables in Sumerian, resulting in a general purpose writing system.

 From the 26th century BC, cuneiform was adapted to write the East Semitic Akkadian language (Assyrian and Babylonian) which had spread across southern Mesopotamia – and then to others such as Elamite, Hattian, Hurrian and Hittite.
 Scripts similar in appearance to this writing system include those for Ugaritic and Old Persian.
 With the adoption of Aramaic as the lingua franca of the Neo-Assyrian Empire (911–609 BC), Old Aramaic was also adapted to Mesopotamian cuneiform.
 The latest cuneiform texts in Akkadian discovered thus far date from the 1st century AD.